unicode-org/cldr/docs/ldml/tr35-info.md

 * Default measurement system and paper size (see [Measurement System Data](tr35-general.md#Measurement_System_Data))
 * Default units for specific usage (see [Preferred Units for Specific Usages](#Preferred_Units_For_Usage), below)

 The mu, ms, and rg keys also interact with the base locale and the unit preferences.
-For more information, see [Preferred Units fo](#Preferred_Units_For_Usage)  keys also > rg > baseLocale
+For more information, see _Section 14 [Unit Preferences](#Unit_Preferences)._

 #### 2.4.1 <a name="Preferred_Units_For_Usage" href="#Preferred_Units_For_Usage">Preferred Units for Specific Usages</a>